quanser/Quanser_Interactive_Labs_Resources/python/docs/source/Get Started.rst

     # cd to the directory where this install file is located
     python install.py

-This install should work with Linux, MacOS and Windows computers to install the qvl folders and files.
+This install should work with Linux, macOS and Windows computers to install the qvl folders and files.

 **At this point you should be ready to build and run a test script!**